GregorR/ggt/API.md

 Or, you can automatically use native threads if supported or green threads otherwise by including `"ggt/teal.h"`.

-It is not generally safe to mix and match green threads with native threads.
-If you run green threads only on one thread (or run them on multiple threads but without any interaction between them) it can be safe.
+You can use green threads on a platform that supports native threads.
+To use both at the same time, define `GGT_SUPP_THREADS` to `1` *before* including `"ggt/green.h"`.
+If you don't, green threads won't be threadsafe.